Walker-00/charon/README.md

 ### Command Line Arguments

 - `--config <path>`: Path to the configuration file.
-- `--example`: Prints the example configuration file.
+- `--example`: Prints the example configuration file (Only TOML for now).
-- `--example_proxy`: Prints the example proxy configuration.
+- `--example_proxy`: Prints the example proxy configuration (Only TOML for now).
-- `--example_load_balancer`: Prints the example load balancer configuration.
+- `--example_load_balancer`: Prints the example load balancer configuration (Only TOML for now).

 ## Usage